 Do you have areas in your home that are hard to heat or cool?
 Or maybe you have family members who argue over what the temperature should be.
 Perhaps you’re looking for ways to reduce your energy bills.

 The answer to all these problems lies in creating separate temperature zones in your home, each with a separate thermostat.

 Having one thermostat to control every area of your home just doesn’t provide ideal temperature control.
 That’s because different parts of your home are naturally warmer or cooler because of sun exposure, windows, or elevation.
-One thermostat just can’t keep up.
+Your own thermostat just can’t keep up.

 Common examples include:

 - Bedrooms over garages that never get warm enough.

 - Second stories that are almost impossible to cool.

 - Living rooms with large windows that fry all day and freeze at night.